simone-schneider/simone-schneider.github.io/_pages/teaching.md

 **Teaching**

-I teach Critical Approaches to Discourse Analysis for Master and PhD students at the University of Cambridge (2023-present).
-I also supervise undergraduate students in Introduction to Sociology and teach a Qualitative Research Methods seminar.
-In 2025, I co-lead a course on Sex, Power and Gender within the Pembroke Cambridge Summer Programme.
+At the University of Cambridge, I teach [Critical Approaches to Discourse Analysis](https://www.researchmethods.group.cam.ac.uk/modules/critical-approaches-to-discourse-analysis-lt/) for Master and PhD students, as well as Introduction to Sociology and Qualitative Research Methods for undergraduate students.
+In 2025, I am leading a course on [Sex, Power and Gender](https://www.pem.cam.ac.uk/international-programmes/pembroke-cambridge-summer-programme/course-portfolio/sex-power-and-gender) in the [Pembroke Cambridge Summer Programme](https://www.pem.cam.ac.uk/international-programmes/pembroke-cambridge-summer-programme).
 Previously, I taught Qualitative Research and Academic Skills for undergraduate students at the University of Amsterdam.